Mobilicity: Products

 Numerous products are available at Mobilicity.
 While the carrier mostly sells various smartphones, other types of products are also available.
 There is a 7-day period for return or exchange on newly purchased products provided that the device does not have a total talk-time exceeding 30 minutes.
 The time period used to consist of 30 days.
 All devices in Mobilicity's current lineup include a 365-day warranty.

 The vast majority of Mobilicity's products are sold locked.
 There are many reasons why a customer might want to use a Mobilicity device with a non-Mobilicity SIM card.
 For example, a customer might want cheaper cell phone service while travelling.
 Still, Mobilicity does not unlock the devices it sells, except in rare cases at its own discretion.

 Mobilicity also offers "Unlimited Prepaid" packages, previously known as "Unlimited To Go".
 They consist of a feature phone or smartphone, bundled with a SIM card and one, two or three months of unlimited talk and text on Mobilicity's network, usually at a reduced cost.
 Bundles sometime include a Bluetooth headset or mobile broadband service.

 Feature phones

 Mobilicity offers a small selection of feature phones.
 Two models are available: the Huawei U2801 and the Samsung C414Y.
 Both were sold at the price of $50 per phone during Mobilicity's 50% off sale in May 2012.

-On the day of Mobilicity's launch, the Huawei U7519, Totem and Sony Ericsson TM506 feature phones phone were available.
+On the day of Mobilicity's launch, the Huawei U7519, Totem and Sony Ericsson TM506 feature phones were available.
 All are officially discontinued, although "Unlimited To Go" packages for the TM506 are still available at select HMV and Zellers.
 The TM506 is notable for being Mobilicity's only feature phone to be sold factory unlocked, allowing it to be used on non-Mobilicity networks compatible with the phone such as Wind Mobile, Videotron Mobile, T-Mobile USA or Rogers Wireless.